 Pro Tip: Greektown offers a complimentary roundtrip shuttle to significant downtown events.
 The two shuttles are the Ouzo Cruizo and the Opa Bus.

-7. Take An Architecture Tour
+7. Architecture Tour

 I once had an office in the Renaissance Center and remember looking out over the city admiring the vast array of architecture.
 Preservation Detroit offers a variety of guided walking tours and bike tours that showcase Detroit’s architecture.

 In addition to their Architecture Tours, they offer annual tours, such as the Annual Theater Tour and Historic Detroit Cemetery Tours.
 While Detroit’s architecture features many styles, one place I find interesting is The Fox Theater.
 You’ll find this building on some tours, however, if you want to see it up close, catch a show there.

 Pro Tip: Art enthusiasts should know that Preservation Detroit offers in-depth walking tours of the Cultural Center on the fifth Saturday of the summer months.
 The tours are between two and two and a half hours long and may include walking through areas under construction.